Downloads incl. Booklet PDF

 Available as download

 - Buy physical CD: Arianna Savall & Petter Udland Johansen

-Arianna Savall, Petter U. Johansen & Hirundo Maris: Music of Hildegard von Bingen.
+Arianna Savall, Petter U. Johansen & Hirundo Maris: The mystic music of Hildegard von Bingen

 Arianna Savall – Voice, Medieval Harp, Italian Triple Harp, Lyra, Tibetan Singing Bowl